This document contains notes about the PIA's core server engine, as

 file) or a directory (the real root).
 In the latter case, the

-configuration is read from _subsite.xcf
+configuration is read from _subsite.xcf in the root.

 A small number of other things have to be dragged in from the environment, including the user's name and home directory, PATH, the X DISPLAY, proxy variables, and a few other items that Java doesn't handle properly.